WEEK 4: PARTY IN THE ELECTORATE

 party identification, since they are one of the most liberal groups in America

-Pew study of registered voters found that 83% of African Americans were
+Pew study of found of American adults found that 71% of African Americans were

-Democrats and only 10% were Republican.
+Democrats and only 19% were Republican (a 5% GOP gain since 2020).
 Whites on the other hand were more

 races were Independents.